 If the depositary is at any time unwilling or unable to continue as depositary and a successor depositary is not appointed by us within 90 days, we will issue registered securities in exchange for the global security.
 In addition, we may at any time in our sole discretion determine not to have any of the debt securities of a series represented by global securities.
-In that event, we will issue debt securities of that series in definitive form in exchange for the global securities.
+In that event, we will issue debt securities in exchange for the global securities of that series in definitive form in exchange for the global securities.